 Notes: Average cost of attendance at a public 2-year institution for the 2005 to 2006 academic year was \$11,692.
 The Department of Education calculated expected family contribution (EFC) using a weighted average of the EFC across students with different family characteristics within each student classification-veteran (always classified as independent), nonveteran independent, and nonveteran dependent.
 For each EFC/cost of attendance combination for each category of student, the Department of Education determined the maximum Pell Grant and Stafford Loan amounts for a full-time, first-year student.
 Pell Grant amounts were determined according to the Pell Grant payment schedule for 2005 to 2006 (maximum award = \$4,050).
 The subsidized Stafford Loan amount is the lesser of (1) cost of attendance minus the sum of EFC plus Pell Grant or (2) the maximum subsidized loan for a first-year student (\$2,625).
-The unsubsidized Stafford Loan amount is the lesser of attendance minus the sum of Pell plus subsidized Stafford Loan amount is the lesser of (1) cost of 2005 to 2006 (maximum award = \$4,050).
-The subsidized Stafford Loan amount is the lesser of (1) cost of attendance minus the sum of EFC plus Pell Grant or (2) the maximum subsidized loan for a first-year student (\$2,625).
-The unsubsidized Stafford Loan amount is the lesser of (1) cost of attendance minus the sum of Pell plus subsidized Stafford Loan for a first-year, independent student (\$4,000).
+The unsubsidized Stafford Loan amount is the lesser of (1) cost of attendance minus the sum of Pell plus subsidized Stafford Loan plus other financial assistance (i.e., Gl Bill for veterans) or (2) the maximum additional unsubsidized loan for a first-year, independent student (\$4,000).